BertKiv/openrouterai-proxy/README.md

 ## Description

 This Python application acts as a proxy server for [openrouter.ai](https://openrouter.ai), facilitating the forwarding of incoming HTTP requests to a specified API URL and managing the responses.
-Notably, it incorporates a feature enabling the automatic switching to alternative models in response to a 429 error, effectively bypassing rate limits and enabling the utilization of free-of-charge models for programming and testing purposes without incurring any expenses.
+Notably, it incorporates a feature enabling the automatic waiting in response to a 429 error, effectively bypassing rate limits and enabling the utilization of free-of-charge models for programming and testing purposes without incurring any expenses.

 ## Installation